eeshugerman/invite0/README.md

 (1) poses glaring problems for security and scalability.
 (2) may be a fine option _if you're developing an application_ -- but what if you are simply integrating software that you do not develop?
 This is where Invite0 comes in to play.

 ## The solution
-Invite0 is two web pages:
+The core functionality of Invite0 boils down to two web pages:
 - `/admin`: From this page, Auth0 users with a certain permission can send invitations to email addresses.
 - `/signup/<token>`: This is where the recipients land when they click the invitation link.
 It's a basic form: password and password confirmation.
-(Support is planned for additional fields, eg `name` and `picture`.)

 `token` is a JSON Web Token (JWT) which encodes the user's email address and the current time in a signed, url-safe string.
 When the admin clicks `Send`, the user's invite link, `https://<domain>/signup/<token>`, is emailed to them.
 When the user follows the link, the `/signup` endpoint checks the token.
 Since the token is signed, we can verify that it was encoded with our `SECRET_KEY` (or in other words, that it has not been tampered with).
 From the token, we decode the email address and creation time, and check that it has not expired per `INVITE_EXPIRATION_DAYS`.
 Finally, when the user submits the password form, their account is created in Auth0 with the Mangement API.

 This approach enables us to send single-use, temporary invite links, and verifies email address as part of the process, all without touching a database!
 Token encoding and decoding is handled by [`itsdangerous`](https://github.com/pallets/itsdangerous).

+There is also the `/my-account` page, where users can make changes to their account, such as setting a profile picture or changing their password.

 # Installation